OludareAyodele/DataAnalystPorfolio/images/README.md

 ## Recommendations
 1. I recommend diving into the root causes of customers complains and how well their complains was treated.
 2. Focus on improving customer satisfaction by implementing customer first strategies and customer engagement intiatives to boost customers satisfaction and retention.
-3. Encouraging long and medium term customers to have more than single produt.
+3. Encouraging long and medium term customers to have more than single prodcut.